 Outperform your competition by gaining full control over your project tasks and remote workers.
 Switch yourself to ProofHub!

 In general, remote working means that you can work from anywhere outside your traditional office environment.
-It is completely your choice whether you want to work from your home office or a cafe or a coworking space.
+It is completely your choice whether you want to work from your home office, a cafe, or a coworking space.

-However, there is nothing wrong if I say that remote work and work from home is pretty much the same thing.
+However, there is nothing wrong if I say that remote work and working from home are pretty much the same thing.